OPS-E2E-PPE/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-python-adfs-support.md

 The following applies whether you connect directly to Active Directory Federation Services (AD FS) or through Active Directory.

 When you acquire a token using `acquire_token_by_username_password`, MSAL Python gets the identity provider to contact based on the username.
 MSAL Python gets a [SAML 1.1 token](/azure/active-directory/develop/reference-saml-tokens) from the identity provider, which it then provides to Microsoft Entra which returns the JSON Web Token (JWT).
+We do not recommend the username and password flow as it presents security risks that are not present in other flows.
+For more information about why you want to avoid using this grant, see [why Microsoft is working to make passwords a thing of the past](https://news.microsoft.com/features/whats-solution-growing-problem-passwords-says-microsoft/).

 ## Connecting directly to AD FS